 As discussed earlier, the mechanical portion of your septic system is very durable.
 A common repair after many years with some systems may be the repair or replacement of the inlet and or the outlet baffle.
 Other than that nothing should need service.
 However, your system does age biologically.

 When your septic system is new it has much more water dispersion capacity than you will use.
 Over time, the biomat matures clogging the soil pores excessively.
 Eventually, the biomat seals off the bottom of the field and the wastewater begins to “pond” in the gravel bed beneath the ground.
 The water begins to be absorbed through the side walls of the gravel bed.
 The biomat continues to mature and grows up the side walls and eventually to the surface, or near the surface.
 This IS the reason why your system does not function as it did when it was new.
 At some point you will be putting more wastewater into the system than the field has the ability to disperse.
 This results in ponding on the surface of your yard, elevated tank levels, ponding on the surface of your yard above the septic tank, or sewage back-ups into the house.
-You could experience one or any combination of these situations.
+You could experience one or any combination of these situation in which time you should contact Long Island’s Favorite Cesspool Company, Island septic tank and cesspool pumping as well as sewer line cleaning.

 Perceived Cause/Remedy of Problem